berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 # My conclusion

 The verdict: As far as i can see it's a little more than just dressing up the Windows 10 interface visually.
 The interface of the operation system needs to compete with itself and other OS's to stay relevant in a designers world and at the same time it needs to be enticing for the end-user.
+Having this said the OSOT tool shows some minor differences, details belows.

 ## Brief history